 Earlier this year, Graham had been involved with the "Over-Unity" Project, which aims to harness free energy.
 I am not sure what progress Graham made, but one can only imagine the wonders he may have achieved if he was still alive today.

-This is a terrible tragedy and an untimely death from a man with such inspiring passion for radio and electronics.
-Graham will surely be missed, but his work and circuits will remain on my site and also mirrored on Daniel Bosch's site.
-Although I will never be as talented as Graham I will answer any questions about Graham's work on my site.
+This is a terrible tragedy and untimely death from a man who shared so much knowledge.
+Graham's innovative designs have and AM antennas have provided the radio DX'er with unparalleled performance.
+On a personal level Graham's loss is still one I am coming to terms with.
+Graham will surely be missed, but I will maintain all his work and circuits on my site.
+Although I will never be as great or as talented as Graham I will reply to any questions regarding Grahams work on my site.